 \subsection{Personalization through Modular Design}

 Modular design allowed participants to treat robots as creative canvases, enabling deep personalization.
 Participants framed this as essential for maintaining long-term relevance and personal connection across life stage.
+Rather than simply “liking customization,” they used modularity to negotiate whether a robot still felt appropriately matched to their changing roles and self-image at each life stage.
 Participants could selectively choose, skip, remix, or even invent their own modules to construct robots that reflected their individual priorities.
 These priorities reflect a desire for robots that can grow and transform alongside their users, without losing their core identity.

 Across our findings, in particular, three dimensions of personalization became apparent.
 First, participants expressed \textit{life-stage demands} by reshaping a single robot into different roles, such as playmate in childhood, assistant in adulthood, and caregiver in older adulthood, demonstrating how modularity could align shared needs with highly individualized visions (see \autoref{per1}).
 Second, they personalized robots through \textit{choice and reconfiguration}, not only adding or omitting modules but also rearranging them in unconventional ways, showing that agency lies as much in what is excluded or repurposed as in what is added (see \autoref{per2}).
 Third, they pursued \textit{customization beyond provided parts}, sketching new modules, hybrid forms, and symbolic features, extending robots into carriers of emotional meaning and personal storytelling (see \autoref{per3}).
 These strategies illustrate how modular design supports personalization as an active, creative process—enabling robots to remain meaningful across different contexts, stages of life, and individual imaginations.